ApeWorX/ape/README.md

 2. Choose Ubuntu 20.04 OR Any other Linux Distribution with Python 3.8 or later

-Check your python command by entering
+Check your python command by entering:

 ```bash
 python3 --version